WillMarkVisions/My-IT-Journey-Website/README.md

 Passionate about cloud technologies and dedicated to continuous learning.
 Currently diving deep into Microsoft Azure, optimizing cloud-based solutions, and exploring virtual environments daily.
 Proven problem solver, strategic thinker, and collaborative team player ready to bring a fresh perspective to cloud engineering.

-📚 Currently Learning: Azure DevOps, Infrastructure as Code, Kubernetes, Linux, PowerShell
+📚 Currently Learning: Azure DevOps, Linux, Ansible, and PowerShell

 🚀 Goals: Obtain Azure certifications and contribute to open-source cloud projects. -->